Wes-Coburn/Drifter-Deckbuilding-Game/README.md

   Components
 </h3>

-> Display classes are attached to prefabs and loaded from a manager class.
+> Display classes are attached to prefabs, which are loaded from a manager class.

 <p align="center">
   🔴